-Pittsburgh, PA: Vibrant Culture, Arts, Rivers and No Steelmills!
+Pittsburgh, PA: Nature, Culture, Rivers, Arts and No Steel Mills

 Pittsburgh, You’ve Got Spunk.
 I Love Spunk